Instructor: Dr. Thomas R. Holtz, Jr.

 EXPECTATIONS & POLICIES

-Expectations & Attendance: Attendance is required.
-The Honors Seminars require you to do more than simply master the information; you must be able to intelligently communicate and discuss the ideas and concepts of the course with your instructor and fellow students.
+Expectations & Attendance: Attendance in the synchronous meetings is required.
+The Honors Seminars require you to do more than simply master the information; you must be able to intelligently communicate and discuss

 Communication in this course will primarily be by means of the ELMS Inbox email system.
 In cases of inclement weather or other unexpected emergencies, the University may close.
 Please consult the University main webpage or call 301-405-7669 (SNOW) to confirm such cancellations.
 Dr. Holtz will contact students via ELMS in order to inform them concerning delays of due dates for projects to be handed in or for exams: typically these will be shifted until the next available class date.